 Alice Walker once said, “If you’ve not yet found the story worth reading, maybe it’s time that you write that story.”
 Apply that to sewing and you’ll realize it’s time to create that perfect dress by sewing it yourself.

 Going to a design academy and learning to be a fashion designer may not ideal but in your spare time, you can always indulge in the world of sewing by taking classes.
 You will find yourself making alterations on your own in no time!

 It will not only enhance your knowledge of different textiles available but also turn you into a conscientious buyer.
 Next time, when you go to a shopping mall, you will be able to recognize the textiles and the stitch.

 The internet is full to the brim of advice on where to begin was as a sewing newbie and it is a lot easier to find the right sewing machine and sewing expert for you, but here some handy sewing tips on where to start your sewing adventures in New York City.

-New York has countless options available right on your doorstep.
+Like other big cities such as Chicago or Los Angeles, New York has countless options available right on your doorstep.
 Most sewing experts give first class discounts that allow you to get a sense of what to expect, feel comfortable and if you’re ready to make a long-term commitment.